Ann Arbor, MI

 What Will Happen During Your Exam?

 Finally, we will consult with you about any findings we encountered during your exam.
 For instance, if we observed any signs of tooth decay or gum disease, we will recommend a treatment plan for you.
 If you have any dental concerns, we will advise that you schedule another appointment with us so we can help you treat these issues.
-These treatment plans may include a filling or scaling and root planing (also known as a “deep cleaning”), depending on the type of issue we noticed during your exam with us.
+These treatment plans may include a filling, inlay and onlay, bite guard, or scaling and root planing (also known as a “deep cleaning”), depending on the type of issue we noticed during your exam with us.

 Regular dental exams are extremely important to help you maintain a mouth that is healthy and free from disease, infection, and serious health concerns like cancer.
 To learn more about dental exams, or if it has been longer than six months since your last appointment with us, and you are ready to schedule an exam with us here at Greashaber Dentistry, please give us a call today at (734) 662-1113!